Wei-Tsung/Algorithm-and-Data-Structure/README.md

 >- School: Soochow University

->- Goal: Using Python to solve the classical Algorithm-and-Data-Structure Problems
+>- Using Python to solve the classical Algorithm-and-Data-Structure Problems

 # Content